Buying pallets? Here are some tips of buying vs renting, stringer vs block, and ISPM-15 treatment vs mold treatment.

 Benefits of Pallet Rental

 - Pay per use versus paying for the entire cost of buying pallets results in a lower upfront cost for similar or better quality

-- Pallet inventory can be flexed to meet seasonal surges, eliminating the requirement to hold unneeded inventory during the slow season
+- Pallet inventory can be flexed to meet seasonal surges, which can affect pallet pricing, eliminating the requirement to hold unneeded inventory during the slow season

 - Easier to budget, less susceptibility to lumber pricing volatility than buying pallets each time